vault27/Foundation/vxlan.md

 - Route Type 2 dissapears, when host does not send any traffic for some time and disspears from switch MAC table, after this withdrawl is sent

 ## L3

+### Concepts
 - IRB - Integrated Routing and Bridging - It means that 2 services are provided at the same time: Routing and switching
 - To isolate from Underlay we use VRfs for VxLAN routing
 - During L3 routing of VxLAN traffic MACs of source and destination are changed the same as in regular routing
 - TTL is decreamented as well
+- Route Leaking between different VRFs is configured very simple: we just import to our VRF routes with route target of different VRF.
+But it works only for routes, which we got via EVPN, if route is local(connected to this leaf) it will not be leaked.
+VPNv4 route leaking can be used instead in this case
+- Fabric is devided on VRFs, each VRF is a tenant, several VLANs (VNIs) in each VRF, L3 VNI for each VRF, RT and RD for each VRFs, if VRFs need connection between each over - external firewall is used, or route leaking
+- Hosts may even not used in Fabric, it can be used just for stretching VRFs, to work as VPN

 **Distributed anycast gateway**
 - One default GW on all leafs for particular VLAN - Virtual IP